Welcome to Sitting

 At Sitting Lab, we're creating a new kind of meditation environment built on peer friendship rather than top-down hierarchy.
 Together, we create a connecting space that is kind and welcoming.
 When you get stuck or lose motivation, real friends are there to help you.

-A deepening practice doesn't happen in isolation.
+A practice that goes deeper doesn't happen in isolation.
 It thrives in the rich soil of caring support, shared experience, and kind encouragement.
-At Sitting Lab, we emphasize the intimacy of practice connections because safety and trust are essential preconditions for our deep growth and transformation. — Robert Thomas
+At Sitting Lab, we emphasize the intimacy of authentic practice connections because safety and trust are essential preconditions for our deep growth and transformation. — Robert Thomas

 Our Inspiration: